Alex-Keyes/ElementsofProgrammingInterviews/README.md

   provide a guide to people who aren't as enthused with Leetcode or InterviewBit and would like more prep than just tech questions, asked in a vacuum without information on how to improve or consider the problem at hand.

-# I The Interview
+# The Interview

 The book does an excellent job about discussing the way engineering interviews are conducted.
 Make a point to read this section.

-# II Datastructures and Algorithms
+# Datastructures and Algorithms
 ## [Primitive Types](/primitive-types/cheetSheet.md)
 | Number | Name  | Time Complexity  | Answer |
 |---|---|---|---|